By Leanna Barrett, Head of Liberty Woodland School

 That’s when they start looking for something different.
 Not an easier path, but a better fit.

-Is This the Right Kind of School for Your Child?
+Is This the Right Kind of Education for Your Child?

 Progressive education isn’t for every family.
 But if your child is curious, thoughtful, and ready for a learning environment that values thinking as much as knowing, it may be exactly what they need.

-Liberty Woodland is a progressive, child-centered, independent school in South West London.
+Liberty Woodland is a progressive, child-centred, independent school in South West London.
 We combine academic rigour with emotional literacy and structure with flexibility.

 We’re not preparing children for the next phase of tests.
 We’re preparing them for everything and anything that comes their way in their future.